IE’s Open House announcement for February and March this year which targeted students who

 The FT ranking is one of the major ranking systems used for graduate degree business programs.
 Its main purpose is to serve as key indicator for prospective graduate degree students.
 Since it is difficult to precisely measure the quality of education at each university or individual program, these rankings serve as a basis for decision-making as they take into account the well-being of graduates of a program and include updated program structures.
 Therefore, being dropped from a major rankings list is a sign of a devalued degree and is something no school would want to happen to itself.

 IE Business School’s task is to establish credibility in their data collection process as soon as possible.
 However, Santiago Íñiguez de Onzoño, Executive President of IE University and the business school’s former dean, says he doesn’t expect any major fallout from this nor does he believe that it will lead to any kind of catastrophic fuss.
-Despite the dramatic plunge in IE’s FT Ranking, the Executive President remains steadfast and points out that no other rankings have been affected in such a way; he does not believe that it will hinder the program or the career progress that the program offers.
+Despite the dramatic plunge in IE’s FT Ranking, the Executive President remains steadfast; he does not believe that it will hinder the program or the career progress that the program offers.
 For all that, the IE University has updated its contact information and policies and looks forward to being back among the top-notchers next year.

 Entrepreneurship class 2013/Jamar Johnson, CCD BY2.0